I am broadly interested in Probabilistic Machine Learning, Perception and Geometry,

 Research

-My research goal is to bridge the gap in adaptation capabilities between large and middle-size generative models.
+My research aims to bridge the gap in adaptation capabilities between large and

-Leveraging the tools of hierarchical inference and using the training dataset in such a way as to encourage adaptation at inference time,
+leveraging the tools of hierarchical inference to encourage adaptation at

 |